Skip to Content

 Love reading?
 Check out all our other blog posts about books.

-These summer reading programs are free, so if life gets hectic and your kid doesn’t read that much, it’s okay.
+If you want your kids to open more books, sign them up for these programs.
+The best thing is that these programs are free, so if life gets hectic and your kid doesn’t read that much, it’s okay.
 You’re not out any money.
-But, if this does encourage your kid to read more, you win.

 Looking for gift ideas for your young reader?
 Get 10+ Gift Ideas For Young Book Lovers on www.drugstoredivas.net.